 AgentApp API Invocation¶

-Once an AgentApp is deployed and listening on 127.0.0.1:8090, you can issue inference calls via the streaming endpoint or the OpenAI-compatible endpoint.
+Once an AgentApp is deployed and listening on 127.0.0.1:8090, you can issue inference calls via the streaming endpoint, the OpenAI-compatible endpoint, and the AG-UI endpoint.

 Prerequisites¶